Meet a Specialist: Carolyn Kloek, MD

 In some cases, however, a patient’s declining quality of life may necessitate moving forward.
 This was the case for one of Dr. Kloek's patients -- a man in his fifties, who was in the early stages of the disease.
 At first, he did not seem to need urgent cataract removal because his cataract was not advanced on examination and his vision was still good.
 But after the man explained that he was a pilot and required the best possible vision, Dr. Kloek and her patient decided to proceed with the surgery rather than wait.
 The patient was thrilled after cataract surgery and felt that having the surgery allowed him to continue flying.

 In addition to providing top-notch patient care, Dr. Kloek is also passionately committed to teaching.
-As Associate Director of the Harvard Medical School (HMS) Residency Training Program in Ophthalmology, she has significant involvement in shaping the curriculum and direction of ophthalmology education and training for HMS students and residents.
+As Director of the Harvard Medical School (HMS) Residency Training Program in Ophthalmology, she has significant involvement in shaping the curriculum and direction of ophthalmology education and training for HMS students and residents.
 She has served as a preceptor to medical students and teaches Mass.
 Eye and Ear ophthalmology residents in the clinic and the operating room.
 Watching students develop the requisite skill set under her tutelage is exciting, Dr. Kloek says.
 In 2008, she was awarded the department’s prestigious Teacher of the Year Award for her outstanding mentoring skills and contributions to medical education.

 Not surprisingly, Dr. Kloek’s research is primarily focused on advancing the surgical training of medical students and residents.
 One recent innovation is the introduction of cataract surgery training earlier in the residency through a series of OR learning modules.
 Studies have already proven that this new approach increases both the competence and general skill level of ophthalmology residents.